WindowsPointCloud/PointCloudSystem/README.md

 ```

 ## System Requirement
-🤔 Installing OpenPCDet (and generally all other 3D object detection repositories) on a Windows device can be extremely tedious, as most of the open-source dependencies for OpenPCDet are not well-maintained on Windows.
+Installing OpenPCDet (and generally all other 3D object detection repositories) on a Windows device can be extremely tedious 🤔, as most of the open-source dependencies for OpenPCDet are not well-maintained on Windows.
 Therefore, we explicitly define our device system as follows for your reference:
 1. Operating System (OS): Windows 10 Pro (version 22H2)
 2. CUDA version: 10.2
 3. Python version: 3.8